angellips/angellips.github.io/submissions.md

   * Physical pricing will vary at the discretion of Angel Lips; if the consumer side price does not net profit for Angel Lips, the difference between that loss and the consumer side price, plus an additional 50%, will be paid to the Artist by Angel Lips. <br/><br/>

 * For example: presume the physical unit cost is $4, and Angel Lips sells it for $2 to the customer.
 You will receive $3.
 The higher the loss we sell for, the more money goes to the Artist.
-  * The physical portion of our label is designed to be unprofitable for the label, and profitable for the Artist.
+  * The physical portion of our label is designed to be unprofitable for the label, and profitable for the Artist.<br/>
   * The variables in the above example will be communicated to you prior to release. <br/>

   * In the event that a “digital discography” is purchased by a consumer, the amount of the purchase, subtracted by the total amount of purchase price derived from albums created in-house (¥3,900 as of writing), will be divided amongst the Artists. <br/>